kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 ### Overrides for the Function runtime image

-With Kyma 2.2, we've extended the definition of the Function custom resource.
-Now it allows you to override the base image of the Serverless runtime with a custom Docker image.
+We've extended the definition of the Function custom resource.
+Now you can override the base image of the Serverless runtime with a custom Docker image.

 You may need this feature if you want to build your Functions on top of a runtime with tooling that is not included in the default Alpine-based runtime (for example, the GCC compiler).